hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-sampleId | ACTN01029999T | Unique identifier for the sample / biopsy.
 type | WGS | The type of molecular experiment done.
 Currently only 'WGS' is supported. date | 2022-01-14 | The date on which the molecular results were obtained (optional field). qc | PASS | The QC value of the experiment